Ooray Orchards

 Living Genebank

 Since its interception the orchard has expanded to include an estimated 2000 trees of all Davidsonia species with the first plantings in February 1999.
 The orchard is unique in that the specimens are a collection of many wild populations which are represented in rows and cataloged.
 Some of these collections are distinctive and offer surprising prospects for superior forms to be developed for horticulture.
-The orchard is a germplasm bank offering ex-situ conservation as a couple of collection sites of Davidsonia jerseyana no longer exist due to clearing for development.
+The orchard is a germplasm bank offering ex-situ conservation as a couple of collection sites of Davidsonia jerseyana no longer exist due to extensive clearing for various development.
 In 2002, one particular development in west Murwillumbah was allowed to clear Davidsonia jerseyana trees because the Development Application was approved in 1994, prior to the TSCA 1995 being signed off on.
-Davidsonia jerseyana easily has more trees within cultivation, even within its natural range than occur within the wild.
-The vast majority of wild trees exist at sites with threats from cattle grazing, weed infestation, roadside maintenance, exposure and predation from exotic rodents and King Parrots which occur in high numbers due to supplementary food sources by humans.
+Davidsonia jerseyana easily has more trees within cultivation, even within its natural range, than occur within the wild.
+The vast majority of wild trees exist at sites with threats from cattle grazing, weed infestation, roadside maintenance, exposure and predation from exotic rodents, and King Parrots which occur in high numbers due to supplementary food sources by humans.
 Genetic pollution is likely to occur from nearby planted specimens however little is understood in relation to the long term affects.

 Endangered Species

 Ooray Orchards collection of Smooth leaved Davidsons Plum Davidsonia johnsonii represents the largest assemblage of living genotypes of this species in existence with 18 of the 28 known wild sites growing in the orchard.
 The most widely available genotype is that which originated in an easily accessible site at Hogans Scrub, north of Murwillumbah.
-It is easily dicernable by its narrower leaflets, pronounced veins, often paler colour and small grape sized fruits.
+It is easily discernible by its narrower leaflets, pronounced veins, often paler colour and small grape sized fruits.

-Farm Grown fruit
+Farm Grown Fruit

 To help keep the collection in a manageable condition, Ooray Orchards has for sale: